 “Our brain is truly mind-blowing”.
 A system containing 86 billion neurons, the human brain is definitely a superior system.
 We know of the “brain” and the “mind”, but there is a big gap between them.
 The brain itself can be analyzed in many ways, but it is still hard to comprehend what the mind really is.
 But it’s certain that they both constitute to produce “intelligence”.
 The question arises – can AI really reach human intelligence?

-And in or to answer that, there is a primary question to answer:
+And in order to answer that, there is a primary question to answer:

 Is human intelligence the base?

-And in fact, it would not be too surprising if AI reaches human level.
+And in fact, it would not be too surprising if AI reaches the human level.
 Again, we’re not talking about imitation.
-A bird, for example has millions — billions of brain neurons.
+A bird, for example, has millions – billions of brain neurons.
 We did manage to create airplanes, and we did not imitate birds.
-The working mechanisms of these two are different, and the one creates by humans is a better version of birds.
+The working mechanisms of these two are different, and the one created by humans is a better version of birds.
 Sometimes, simple examples like this one manage to explain a lot.

-Just like airplanes, why can’t we create AI that at least ‘equals’ human intelligence?
+Just like airplanes, can’t we create AI that at least ‘equals’ human intelligence?

 The most common argument on why we can’t create AI equaling our intelligence is that intelligence cannot be created.
 But mostly, they presume “imitation”, not “equality”.
 We may not create a mind with free will, or a complex brain with neurons.
 But what we can do is create a system that can achieve the same result as what the brain is producing – intelligence.

-These milestones illustrate the rate of our AI development, and the current status of AI.
+These milestones illustrate the rate of our AI development and the current status of AI.
 AI-generated images have already defeated human art pieces.
-AI philosopher GPT‑3 has equaled, if not defeated human philosopher Daniel Dennett.
+AI philosopher GPT-3 has equaled, if not defeated human philosopher Daniel Dennett.
 From each and every viewpoint, it looks like AI is going to reach the level of human intelligence.
-And more the time passes, more it looks like the day is coming sooner than ever predicted.
+And the more time passes, the more it looks like the day is coming sooner than ever predicted.